rajin572/TypeScript/README.md

 => Now create a file using. ts and write your code and convert the code into JS file by typing “tsc ./filename”.
 By using this command it will convert into a JS file
 <br/>

 => Now if I want to run our code using nodemon we can install nodemon on this project.
+To install npm we need to run this command "npm init -y".
 But there will still be a problem.
 The problem is every time we need to use tsc ./filename to convert the code into JS.
 <br/>

 => To fix this problem we need to install a TS compiler that's name is “npm i ts-node-dev”.
 And set this “ts-node-dev --respawn --transpile-only server.ts”in package.json